frederic-perez/AmE-dictionary/data/dictionary.md

 __metro<sup>2</sup>__ _adj_ Metropolitan: _metro Los Angeles._ _Her products landed on the shelves of stores in metro Detroit._
 __metronome__
 __mettle__ _n_ :nine::m::dart: The courage to carry on: _It’s the first real test of his mettle this season._ _This was a game to test his mettle._ _The contestants proved their mettle by completing the triathlon._
+__mettlesome__ _adj_ /MET-ul-sum/ Full of vigor and strength of spirit or temperament. _The rider was experienced and had no trouble handling the mettlesome horse._
 __mezzanine__
 __miasma__ _n_ :four::hammer: _An opaque miasma._
 __mick__ _n_ :three::hammer: